TheFibonacciEffect/pde-on-gpu-gutsche/PorousConvection/README.md

 ### Porous convection 3D
 this is the same phenomenon in 3D.
-Here is the temperature distribution after 2000 timesteps with `nx,ny,nz = 506-250-250`.
+Here is the temperature distribution during the 2000 timesteps with `nx,ny,nz = 506-250-250`.
 ![Fig2](docs/porous_conv_multixpu.gif)
 ## Discussion/Conclusion